Charged lepton-flavor violating processes and suppression of nonunitary mixing effects in low-scale seesaw models: Seesaw models

-Eq. \eqref{lgeneralmnu} can be written in a compact form, in the basis $\hat{\chi}_L \, \, \, H= ,\quad L_{i}= ,$$ and $\tilde{H}=i\sigma_2 H^*$.
+Eq. \eqref{lgeneralmnu} can be written in a compact form, in the basis $\hat{\chi}_L \, H= ,\quad L_{i}= ,$$ and $\tilde{H}=i\sigma_2 H^*$.

 Here we present a model where the light neutrino phenomenology is compatible with the current experimental data.
 The mass matrix takes the form of one of the two-zero textures, that is, the $A_1$ in the nomenclature of~\cite{Frampton:2002yf} in which the elements $m_{1,1}$ and $m_{1,2}$ vanish.
-We obtain the most economical model compatible with this phenomenology by using the symmetry $U(1)_{B-L}\times Z_5$ with the scalar field $\phi$ transforming as $\omega$ under $Z_5$.
+We obtain the most economical model compatible with this phenomenology by using the symmetry $U(1)_{B-L}\times Z_5$ with the scalar field $\xi$ transforming as $\omega$ under $Z_5$.
 In this way, the $\mu$ matrix is given by

-This structure in the $\mu$ matrix will lead us to a light neutrino mass matrix compatible with the current experiments on neutrino oscillations and predicts a negligible neutrinoless double beta decay.
-In this way, we obtained an example of many models that one can construct with $M_D$ and $M$ diagonal.
+This structure in the matrix $\mu$ will lead us to a light neutrino mass matrix with the same structure as Eq. (\ref{mumodel}) corresponding to the $A_1$ two-zero texture in the nomenclature of reference \cite{Frampton:2002yf}.
+This is compatible with the current experiments on neutrino oscillations for the normal neutrino mass ordering and predicts negligible neutrinoless double beta decay effective mass parameter since the $m_{\nu_{11}}$ element vanishes at tree-level\cite{Ludl:2011vv,Alcaide:2018vni,DeLaVega:2018bkp}.
+In this way, we obtained an example of many possible models that one can construct with $M_D$ and $M$ diagonal.
 Notice that in this model, the $U(1)_{B-L}$ can be local, implying the presence of a new $Z^\prime$ gauge boson.